pommi/CGP/README.md

 ---------------

 I wanted to display only a single graph from certain collectd plugins on the overview page.
 Hence I modified the original CGP.
+Tested with collectd 4.

 Any pull request are welcome!